 Do you feel like there just aren’t enough hours in each day to accomplish what needs to get done in order to reach your goals?

 I know I’ve been there… Heck, I’d be lying if I said I wasn’t still there.

 In fact, we spend most of our lives there.

 The difference is that some people manage to climb from one level of “stuck” to another level, a greater problem, while others keep fighting the same problem day after day and they remain in that same hole their entire lives.

 Life is like a stairway, where at each level you still need to break free and step up, but no matter how high you get, there’s still another level.
 Problems, challenges and obstacles don’t go away.
 The only people without problems are buried 6 feet deep.

 But you see, the choice, the true power in life, is deciding if you want to remain on that bottom step, or step up.
-Because sure, problems will always be part of life, but the quality of each problem definitely changes, and the higher up the ladder you go, the better quality of problems you get.
+Because sure, problems will always be a part of life, but the quality of each problem definitely changes, and the higher up the ladder you go, the better quality problems you get.

 A lot of people go through life driving with the emergency brake on.

-And they think that if they just pour on the fuel, if they just step on the gas, buckle down and work harder they’ll break free and make progress, but what if you’re going in the wrong direction?
+And they think that if they just pour on the fuel, if they just step on the gas, buckle down, and work harder, they’ll break free and make progress, but what if you’re going in the wrong direction?
 What if you’re driving the wrong car?
 What if this whole time you’ve had the clutch pushed down instead of the gas?
 Or worst, the clutch down and the gas!